 Say your days of renting are over and you’re now ready to look for a place to buy and call your own.
 Not many homeowners have the full purchase amount in their bank account, so they will typically have to apply for a home loan.
 If you’ve applied for a small loan from a bank in the past, you’re probably aware of their strictness surrounding credit scores.
 This is just as applicable, if not more so, for home loans and larger loans.

 Home loans are often quite large sums of money, so the more negotiating power you have, the better.
 As we’ve discussed above, a better credit score usually equals more negotiating power.
 Rather than just taking whatever the bank offers, you can negotiate terms with your good credit history to back you up.

 5. Cheaper utilities

 If you’re moving into a new place, the last thing you want is another unnecessary cost to add to the list.
-Fixing your credit score now can pay major dividends in the long run, saving you money in a variety of areas.
+Fixing your credit score now can pay significant dividends in the long run, saving you money in a variety of areas.

 6. Better insurance rates